 MSB provided custom-engineered and -designed work packages to meet the needs of the client’s particular infrastructure and construction requirements.
 MSB delivered a complete engineering package including feasibility and FEED studies; project planning and scoping; equipment specifications andvendor coordination; project management; detailed construction packages and startup support.
 MSB managed schedules and equipment delivery, as well as supported contractors performing load cutovers and grounding systems, control building, wiring and battery system installation.
 The new system will reduce outages, increase energy efficiency and lower operating costs at the plant for years to come.

-MSB was tasked with assessing and developing electrical hazardous areas for a process facility containing multiple process flow streams of combustible, flammable and/or volatile hydrocarbons was assessed and developed by MSB.
-The hazardous area assessment and revalidation provided development and documentation of classified area boundary limits for the facility to ensure operational safety requirements and minimize the risk of ignition from electrical energy or other heat sources.
+Electrical hazardous area classification & compliance for a process facility containing multiple process flow streams of combustible, flammable and/or volatile hydrocarbons was assessed and developed by MSB.
+The hazardous area assessment and revalidation provided development and documentation of classified area boundary limits.
+This work allowed the facility to ensure operational safety requirements and minimize the risk of ignition from electrical energy or other heat sources.

-MSB engineers’ hazardous area classification and compliance assessment defined the plant’s process pressures, temperatures, flowrates and stream compositions; and verified point source emissions of process equipment such as hydrocarbon pressure vessels, pumps, compressors, piping and pressure relief devices.
+MSB engineers’ hazardous area classification and compliance assessment defined the plant’s process pressures, temperatures, flowrates and stream compositions.
+In addition, they verified point source emissions of process equipment such as hydrocarbon pressure vessels, pumps, compressors, piping and pressure relief devices.
 MSB delivered detailed classified area drawings and documentation, including safety shutdown systems, and class, group and division ratings of temporary and permanent electrical equipment to assure suitability for use in the process areas.
 Learn more about MSB’s expertise in Electrical Power Systems.

-MSB developed a strategy and corresponding design to upgrade existing process systems to allow for online testing of critical instrumentation and shutdown devices, thereby increasing the total availability of the systems involved.
+MSB led strategy and design for a refinery reformer control system upgrade for existing process systems.
+This allowed for online testing of critical instrumentation and shutdown devices, thereby increasing the total availability of the systems involved.
 This project involved TIOT (Testing Interval Optimization Tool), evaluating all critical devices to determine testing intervals to achieve the desired availability targets.
 Piping and mechanical systems were then modified, as well as existing PLC programs, to allow online testing of all critical instrumentation and shutdown devices whose testing intervals were shorter than the planned units Turn Around.
 Learn more about MSB’s expertise in refinery reformer control system upgrades and Instrumentation & Controls.

 To properly maintain a refinery wireless tank gauging system, MSB was hired to plan, design and implement a plant wide upgrade of existing storage tank level instrumentation systems.
 Over multiple project phases, MSB upgraded twelve storage tanks.
-The system transmits measured tank data such as levels, temperatures, and pressures, over a dual redundant wireless link and a fiber backhaul to the plant’s DCS and Tank Gauging Management System.
+The system transmits measured tank data such as levels, temperatures, and pressures over a dual redundant wireless link.
+It also includes a fiber backhaul to the plant’s DCS and Tank Gauging Management System.
 Learn more about MSB’s Instrumentation and Control Systems services.

 MSB worked with a Gulf South based oil refinery from project inception to completion including conceptual layout and detailed design.
 MSB researched available options and their application to the client’s specific equipment.
 MSB then developed a total installed cost estimate and multiple design packages to implement the appropriate arc flash mitigation option in a staged manner to take advantage of planned system outages.